Below are just some of our bands confirmed for 2018 – click here and make sure you like our facebook page to ensure you see all of the announcements.

 “Ed & Ollie Goodale have played all over the UK and Europe building a rapidly growing following for Ed’s songs and their energetic stage show.
 Highlights in 2017 included recording a Live album ‘The Gift’ in Holland at the bi-annual Marillion Weekend in front of an audience from 46 different countries; launching the album at their Glastonbury Festival set and then later in the Summer being followed on stage by The Pet Shop Boys at Henley Festival.
 Over the Winter Ed & Ollie have been joined by guitar virtuoso Steve Ball and the driving bass of Steve Burrell which has lifted Ed’s music further still; their 2018 shows are creating quite a buzz; we look forward to welcoming The Ed Goodale Band to The Big Meat.”

-Plus, check out the line up for The Big Meat Unplugged here
+Plus, check out the line up for The Big Meat Unplugged, for 2018 renamed The Weyside Stage here

 Please note, all details are correct at time of publish and although we sure hope they wont change, we also know that sometimes life happens so details may be subject to change.